 I first got my novice license while living in Forest Hill, LA KA5VXU What a HORRIBLE CALL!
 I used it long enough to get my general about 2 years later and switched to N5JCH.In 1986, I got WO5S.It was such a PITA explaining that I DO NOT HAVE A ZERO in my call, that I finally changed it to W4VAS.

-I love to tinker around with stuff as much as operating, so you are as likely to find me in the back yard making a top seection for my tower when I give up on finding one. or building a trap antenna etc.
+I love to tinker around with stuff as much as operating, so you are as likely to find me in the back yard making a top section for my tower when I give up on finding one. or building a trap antenna, amplifier etc.

 The 2" aluminum boom material was 26' long and I needed 29' so I cut a 4 foot long stick I had left over from a previous project (the 12/17 antenna) and swagged it by hammering it with some 1/4" flat stock to bend in all four sides.